DT42/darknet-numpy/README.md

 To prevent us from maintaining a diverged repo, we make numpy support as independent plugin w/o touching Darknet's source codes.

+Note

+1. The C code was wrote by [TheMikeyR](https://github.com/TheMikeyR) in [this comment](https://github.com/pjreddie/darknet/issues/289#issuecomment-342448358)
-Note: I will try to send merge request to upstream.
+1. I will try to send merge request to upstream.
 If it is accepted, this repository will be retired.

 # How to Use